OParczyk/ev3-video/README.md

 # EV3-Video

-Using these scripts you can play Videos on your EV3-Brick via WiFi.
+Using these scripts you can play videos on your EV3-Brick via WiFi.
 There are two available methods:

 ### Using mpv

-Install the dependencies:
+Install dependencies:

 ```sh
 $ sudo apt-get install mpv screen openssh
 ```

-You need a key-file for root access to the Brick as
+You need a key-file for root access to the Brick named

 ```sh
 ~/.ssh/brick_id_rsa
 ```

-Then you can play the file like this:
+You can now play just about any media file like this:

 ```sh
 $ ./play.sh <ip> <filename>